 The Athens City Commission on Disabilities is a committee of city government whose commitment is to provide a means for the concerns of people with disabilities to be heard; to advocate for public policy change; to provide expertise to the community on disabilities; and to tell the community about the strengths and limitations of people with disabilities, as well as how the community can help them improve their quality of life, thereby ensuring equality of opportunity and full participation in community life for everyone.

-The Commission consists of a minimum of 11 members appointed by the Mayor and confirmed by Athens City Council, one City Council Representative, and the Mayor or his designee.
+The Commission consists of a minimum of 13 voting members: 11 members appointed by the Mayor and confirmed by Athens City Council, one City Council Representative, and the Mayor or his designee.
 Term length is three years.

 Powers & Duties